 rootdata-crypto

-Query crypto project details, Web3 investor info, funding rounds, and trending projects from RootData.
-Use this skill when the user asks about blockchain projects, crypto investors, Web3 funding history, investment rounds, or trending crypto projects.
+Query crypto project details, Web3 investor info, funding rounds, trending projects, and personnel job changes from RootData.
+Use this skill when the user asks about blockchain projects, crypto investors, Web3 funding history, investment rounds, trending crypto projects, or personnel movements in the crypto industry.

 Safety Notice